Dry fruits modak step-by-step recipe with photos.

 - 1 teaspoon ghee plus extra for greasing the modak mould

 - Chop the nuts and set aside

 - Chop the dates and blitz them in a food processor or mixie

 - Combine the dates and nuts until they come together

-- Add 1 tsp ghee and mix it well to form a dough
+- Add 1 teaspoon ghee and mix it well to form a dough

 - Grease the modak mould with some ghee